 Regionally, Sturbridge is positioned very close to major employment centers easily accessed by I-90 and I-84.
-Sturbridge is approximately 60 miles southwest of Boston, 20 miles southwest of Worcester, and 45 miles northeast of Hartford.
+Sturbridge is approximately 60 miles southwest of Boston, 20 miles southwest of Worcester, 35 miles east of Springfield, and 45 miles northeast of Hartford.
 While positioned close to these urban centers, Sturbridge has retained the character of a low-density, rural area.